SirBenedick/historic-portfolio-analyzer/README.md

 * Make Graph Data reactive
 * Create store for snackbar messages
 * Search for symbols (maybe hardcode Ticker-Name-List)
+* Add configuration page to enter API keys and configure dataset
 * Refactor Chart Component
 * Choose time of entry for each position
 * Heatmap for daily/weekly/montly return
 * Add loading indicator (Backdrop)
 * Add card performance weighted compared to single asset and market
-* Add configuration page to enter API keys and configure dataset
 * Add different Backends to call stock data from different sources
 * Clean up README.md: Add UCs, scenarios, technoglogies...
+* Add timeframe for all data

+### Minor To-Dos:
+* Add tooltip to chart(?)
+* Rename/Refactor "All" to Portfolio

 ### Known Bugs/Issues

+* Some times the Portfolio calculation drops to 0
 * Switch for default/percent graph style is bugged
 * Catch a "non-trading-day" input for portfolio start